Maffew is a hairdresser, marketer, and dabbler in many things who enjoys sharing knowledge about the science of hair coloring and hair care.

 Unlike relaxers, keratin hair straightening can be used on damaged hair.
 In fact, it is the ideal method of straightening colored hair for this reason.
 While thermal conditioning is also usually safe to use on previously dyed hair, keratin straightening can be performed even on severely damaged hair.

-Keratin treatments are time-consuming to apply, and this factors into the cost if you prefer to have it applied in a salon.
+Keratin treatments are time-consuming to apply, and this factors into the cost if you prefer to have them applied in a salon.
 Expect to pay at least $200, likely more depending on factors like how long and thick your hair is, the experience of the stylist performing it, and whether you need any other services performed at the same time.

 The treatment can be applied at home relatively easily, however, and this can save you up to a few hundred dollars if you're confident in your ability to apply it.
 If in doubt, find a reputable salon that uses a quality brand like Goldwell Kerasilk.